Curriculum Development and Revision

 → (if necessary) Academic Council(s) → EPC

-The following program revisions must also be approved by SUNY and the New York State Education Department (NYSED), and require the SUNY program revision form (Form 3A):
+External Approval: After campus approval, the following program revisions must also be approved by SUNY and the New York State Education Department (NYSED), and require the SUNY program revision form (Form 3A):

 - Cumulative change from the last state/SUNY approval of the registered program of one-third or more of the minimum credits required for the award (e.g., 40 credits in a bachelor’s degree program).
 In counting credits, eliminating one 3-credit course and replacing it with a new 3-credit course is counted as a 3-credit change.